onestardao/WFGY/TensionUniverse/BlackHole/Q003_birch_swinnerton_dyer_conjecture.md

    * `E(Q)_tors` is the torsion subgroup of `E(Q)`,
    * `Omega(E)` is a real period factor.

-All of the objects above can be defined precisely in standard arithmetic geometry.
+All of these objects are defined in standard arithmetic geometry.
 In this TU document they are treated as external mathematical entities that feed into effective observables.

 ### 1.2 Status and difficulty

 BSD is a central open problem in number theory and arithmetic geometry.

 * The rank equality part is known in many special cases.
-For example, for elliptic curves of analytic rank zero or one over `Q` there are deep results that prove the equality under mild extra conditions.
+For example, for elliptic curves of analytic rank zero or one over `Q` there are deep results that prove the equality under additional hypotheses.
 * The full conjecture for all elliptic curves over `Q` remains open.
 * The leading term formula is known in many cases under modularity and other hypotheses, with significant partial progress for special families of curves.
 * BSD is strongly connected to the theory of modular forms, Galois representations, Iwasawa theory, and the structure of `Sha(E)`.

-BSD appears in lists of fundamental unsolved problems and is widely considered a benchmark S-level problem in modern mathematics.
+BSD appears in standard lists of fundamental unsolved problems and is widely considered a benchmark S-level problem in modern mathematics.

 ### 1.3 Role in the BlackHole project

 Within the BlackHole S-problem collection, Q003 plays several roles.

-1. It is the flagship example of a problem that couples:
+1. It is the flagship example of a problem that couples

-   * a spectral side (family of elliptic curve L-functions and their behaviour at `s = 1`), and
+   * a spectral side (families of elliptic curve L-functions and their behaviour at `s = 1`), and
    * an arithmetic side (ranks, regulators, Tate–Shafarevich groups, and related invariants).

 2. It extends the spectral_tension ideas from Q001 (Riemann Hypothesis) and Q002 (Generalized Riemann Hypothesis) into a mixed discrete and continuous setting.

-3. It provides a test bed for TU encodings where:
+3. It provides a test bed for TU encodings where

    * families of objects `E_BSD(k)` are selected by explicit external criteria,
    * mismatch measures between analytic and algebraic data are averaged over these families,
-   * fairness rules and fixed weights prevent hidden parameter tuning.
+   * fairness rules and fixed weights prevent hidden parameter tuning or data selection by tension.

 BSD is therefore the canonical S-level example of a spectral_tension problem where arithmetic geometry enters explicitly.